moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 Moodle provides some default links in the footer: Link to the Moodle docs, login information, and a link to the webpage start.
 With these three settings you can decide if you want to hide specific links because you think that your users won't need them in your instance.
 If checked, the link will not be displayed in the footer.
 If not checked (default), it will be shown.

+#### Hiding the footer

+##### Hiding the footer on the login page

+By enabling this setting you can hide the footer on the login page.
+Please note, that this will only hide the footer section, not the footnote section.

 ### 5. Tab "Additional Layout Settings"